 Reading one of the NOP registers always returns the last value read from the particular register file by the SIMD elements 12 to 15.
 So reading ra39 returns the last 4 element values read from register file A repeated for each quad and reading rb39 returns the last 4 element values read from regfile B. Small immediate values including vector rotations act as register file B read as well.
 Even access to peripheral registers like unif will stay there.
 Branch instructions or load immediate do not change the values.

-Even after several seconds the values are stable if the are not overridden
+internal bus lines.
+Even after several seconds the values are stable if the are not overridden by other instructions

 See also Figure 2 (QPU Core Pipeline) of the documentation.
 The input values from the register files simply stay at the ALU muxes.